-Clayton Christensen is regarded as one of the world’s top experts on innovation and growth, and his ideas have been widely used in industries and organisations throughout the world.
+Clayton Christensen (1952-2020) was regarded as one of the world’s top experts on innovation and growth, and his ideas have been widely used in industries and organisations throughout the world.

-Clayton Christensen is the Kim B. Clark Professor of Business Administration at the Harvard Business School, where he teaches one of the most popular elective classes for second year students; Building and Sustaining a Successful Enterprise.
+Clayton Christensen (1952-2020) was the Kim B. Clark Professor of Business Administration at the Harvard Business School, where he taught one of the most popular elective classes for second year students; Building and Sustaining a Successful Enterprise.

 When Clayton Christensen almost 20 years ago first described the concept of Disruptive Innovation, it fundamentally questioned our traditional perspective on strategy and innovation.
 The unpredictable nature and impact of the disruptions and the disrupters paved the way for thinking of and working with strategy in a much more integrated and emergent way than we have been used to.

 To thrive in a world of disruption, we must constantly fight to free ourselves from the pull of the past and challenge our current beliefs, claimed Clayton Christensen.
 If we manage to successfully disrupt our own business, we may be cutting off the very branch we are sitting on, but at least we are aware of it and can move on to seek new opportunities in new and more profitable markets in time.